jorisparet/hamoco/README.md

 ### How does it work?

-By using the power of [PyAutoGUI](https://pypi.org/project/PyAutoGUI/) to control the mouse, [openCV](https://pypi.org/project/opencv-python/) to process the video feed, and [MediaPipe](https://google.github.io/mediapipe/) to track hands, **hamoco** predicts the nature of a hand pose in real-time thanks to a neural network and uses it to perform various kinds of mouse pointer actions.
+By using the power of [PyAutoGUI](https://pypi.org/project/PyAutoGUI/) to control the mouse, [OpenCV](https://pypi.org/project/opencv-python/) to process the video feed, and [MediaPipe](https://google.github.io/mediapipe/) to track hands, **hamoco** predicts the nature of a hand pose in real-time thanks to a neural network built with [Keras](https://keras.io/) and uses it to perform various kinds of mouse pointer actions.

 Installation
 ------------